MasterEnderman/MasterEnderman/README.md

 # 💫 About Me:
-I’m a technician at a semiconductor manufacture who programs in his free time.
+I’m a senior technician at a semiconductor manufacture who programs in his free time.
 I started with python over 10 years ago and since dappled in a bunch of different languages and frameworks.
 My current projects mostly revolve around the creation of Minecraft mods, especially for version 1.12.
 I’m 100% self-taught and love to exchange my experiences with others.

 ## 🌐 Socials: